 2008 saw Ruggiero move to Los Angeles.
 He immediately began working as a "session drummer", making pop and rock records.
 He also got back to his jazz roots by playing with the finest musicians in LA.
 Larry Goldings, Eric Reed, Bob Sheppard, Tim Ries, Dennis Hamm, Bob Reynolds, David Ryan Harris, Laura Dickinson, Doug Webb, The Heirs, and 80's icon Molly Ringwald all used (and still use!)
 Charles as their drummer.
 During this time he was also the head drum teacher at 311 drummer Chad Sexton's Drum City in North Hollywood.

 Home again in his adopted Los Angeles, Charles continues to work.
 He's been touring the USA and Europe with rock bands Geezer, and Venrez, and also Canadian Bluesman Galen Weston.
 He is a mainstay in the New Slide Hampton Octet.
-When he's not on the road, he's bringing his music (or someone else's music) to life in the City of Angels.
-Charles can be found regularly at The Blue Whale, The Lighthouse Cafe, or The Baked Potato.
+When he's not on the road, he's bringing his music (or someone else's music) to life in the City of Angels, most often at The Blue Whale, The Lighthouse Cafe, or The Baked Potato.